 What the rates include

-The rates assume freelance professionals running their own business and therefore include a factor to allow for non-billable working time, such as administration and holidays, and overheads, including National Insurance, pension provision, continuing professional development (CPD), office space, hardware, software and utilities.
-The rates are therefore not directly comparable with employee rates, where these costs are borne by the employer.
+The rates assume freelance professionals running their own business and therefore include a factor to allow for costs that an employee does not have to pay but are paid for by their employer, such as holidays and sickness absence, National Insurance, pension provision, continuing professional development (CPD), office space and utility bills, software and subscriptions, and business equipment and supplies.
+The freelance hourly rates are therefore not directly comparable with hourly employee rates.

 You can view the historical suggested minimum rates to see how these rates have changed over the years.